JeschkeLab/DeerLab/README.md

 ### About
 The DeerLab software package is a MATLAB toolbox for the analysis of data from DEER (double electron-electron resonance) spectroscopy and similar dipolar EPR spectroscopy techniques (RIDME, DQC, SIFTER).
 The main homepage can be found at [jeschkelab.github.io/DeerLab](https://jeschkelab.github.io/DeerLab/).
 This is the GitHub repository of the DeerLab source code, including instructions for compiling and installing DeerLab.

-It consists of a collection of functions that perform processing or fitting tasks.
+It consists of a collection of functions that perform modelling, processing or fitting tasks.
 They can be combined in scripts to build custom data analysis workflows.

 To model distance distributions, DeerLab supports two types of model classes and associated workflows: parameter-free models (as used in Tikhonov regularization) as well as a series of parameterized models (mutli-Gaussians etc).
-It also provides a selection of background models.
+It also provides a selection of background and experiment models.
 There are functions for generating synthetic datasets as well as for fitting and analyzing experimental data sets.

 ### Requirements
 DeerLab requires the following products: